-When you start scuba diving, you hear very quickly about “The Blue Hole”, you might naturally think first there is only one in the World and that its name sounds mythical.
-You finally think “Ooh I have to go diving there!”
-So why is it so famous?
+When I started scuba diving, I quickly heard about “The Blue Hole”.
+My first reaction “Ooh I have to go diving there!”.
+After some research, I realised there was more than one.
+So why the Great Blue Hole is so famous?
 From a tourism marketing point of view, this is an excellent brand but does it keep its promises?
 What can you expect to see?

 What is a blue hole?